-I am a philosopher of social science with a strong interest in Asia.
-I have written books on social explanation, Marx, late imperial China, the philosophy of history, and the ethics of economic development.
-Topics having to do with racial justice in the United States have become increasingly important to me in recent years.
-All these topics involve the complexities of social life and social change.
-I have come to see that understanding social processes is in many ways more difficult than understanding the natural world.
-Take the traditional dichotomy between structure and agency as an example.
-It turns out that social actions and social structures are reciprocal and inseparable.
-As Marx believed, “people make their own histories, but not in circumstances of their own choosing.”
-So we cannot draw a sharp separation between social structure and social agency.
-I think philosophers need to interact seriously and extensively with working social researchers and theorists if they are to be able to help achieve a better understanding the social world.
+Daniel Little is a philosopher of social science with an extensive interest in Asia.
+He has written books on social explanation, Marx, late Imperial China, the philosophy of history, and the ethics of economic development.
+Little has come to see that understanding social processes is in many ways more difficult than understanding the natural world.
+Social phenomena are heterogeneous, plastic, and contingent, and understanding the social world requires a plurality of methods and theories.
+Little’s philosophy of social science proceeds on the assumption that philosophers need to interact seriously and extensively with working social researchers and theorists if they are to be able to achieve a better understanding of the social world.

 Little is the author of a number of books, including Confronting Evil in History (2022), A New Social Ontology of Government (2020), New Directions in the Philosophy of Social Science (2016), New Contributions to the Philosophy of History (2010), and The Paradox of Wealth and Poverty (2003), as well numerous journal articles and book chapters.
 His books are listed on the “Books” tab above and research articles are listed on the “Research Papers and Presentations” tab.
 Little has also conducted a series of video interviews with talented social scientists which can be found on the “Interviews” tab.
 This interview in 5 Questions: Philosophy of the Social Sciences, edited by Diego Rios and Christoph Schmidt-Petri, describes Little’s approach to the philosophy of social science.

 Visit Dan Little’s research website and bio at danlittle.org.